-Released relatively early into the shelf life of the 3DS, Super Mario 3D Land was universally praised upon release, and has since sold over 10 million copies, making it the third best-selling game for the system, as of this March.
-Though the series has been lacking in innovation for the past few years, and this game can be seen as an example of this, it’s nevertheless a fairly enjoyable game, and has a decent level of challenge, which is unusual for a Mario game; even to veteran players.
+Released relatively early into the shelf life of the 3DS, Super Mario 3D Land was universally praised upon release and has since sold over 10 million copies, making it the third best-selling game for the system, as of this March.
+Though the series has been lacking in innovation for the past few years, and this game can be seen as an example of this, it’s nevertheless a fairly enjoyable game and has a decent level of challenge, which is unusual for a Mario game; even to veteran players.

 Graphics – 7.5/10

-As with most instalments in the series, the conceptual design of the game is quite varied, with the game set in several differently themed worlds and levels.
-There aren’t a great deal of new elements to most of the scenery, and the same boss is recycled a good number of times, as in New Super Mario Bros 2, but there are also a few hidden secrets to be found, along with many of the hidden coins throughout the game, such as a dungeon area, paying homage to The Legend of Zelda series.
-References to Mario have been rife in The Legend of Zelda series since it’s inception, but it’s interesting to see that in this case, it’s very much the other way round.
+As with most installments in the series, the conceptual design of the game is quite varied, with the game set in several differently themed worlds and levels.
+There aren’t a lot of new elements to most of the scenery, and the same boss is recycled a good number of times, as in New Super Mario Bros 2, but there are also a few hidden secrets to be found, along with many of the hidden coins throughout the game, such as a dungeon area, paying homage to The Legend of Zelda series.
+References to Mario have been rife in The Legend of Zelda series since its inception, but it’s interesting to see that in this case, it’s very much the other way round.

 Gameplay – 7.5/10

-In a lot of ways, 3D Land plays out a little like a mixture between Super Mario Galaxy 2, in that levels have to be unlocked via the discovery of three hidden coins through each other level, and any classic Super Mario game, due to it’s linear progression, as opposed to the free-roaming style of play synonymous to many 3D Mario games.
-It’s quite satisfying to solve each elaborate puzzle placed through the game, and to complete it to 100%.
+In a lot of ways, 3D Land plays out a little like a mixture between Super Mario Galaxy 2, in that levels have to be unlocked via the discovery of three hidden coins through each other level, and any classic Super Mario game, due to its linear progression, as opposed to the free-roaming style of play synonymous to many 3D Mario games.
+It’s quite satisfying to solve each elaborate puzzle placed through the game and to complete it to 100%.
 However, I think I would have bitterly disappointed if one half of the game hadn’t have been unlockable after finishing the first half.
 I think if it had ended at the point of rescuing Peach, I would feel very differently about it.

 Controls – 10/10

 Super Mario 64 pioneered the 3D platforming genre, and an integral reason why was because it had a very innovative control scheme, yet one that was simple to get to grips with whilst players were experiencing the transition from 2D to 3D gaming.
-Since this game uses more or less the same control scheme, and because each level is of a much more linear progression, there are absolutely no complications, and its interesting to see how many more functions have been added to the overall formula.
+Since this game uses more or less the same control scheme, and because each level is of a much more linear progression, there are absolutely no complications, and it’s interesting to see how many more functions have been added to the overall formula.

 Lifespan – 7/10